What is the SIAT?

 As a federal government survey, OMB No. 0625-0227, both the program and any questionnaire changes are subject to clearance by the Office of Management and Budget (OMB).
 Although the Survey cannot be changed on demand, NTTO intends to solicit input from the private and public sector stakeholders in advance of making further revisions to the Survey.
 Since questionnaire revisions will include changes to data processing programs these efforts will be subject to the availability of funds.

-OMB clearance normally covers a period of three years.
-Since the program was re-approved in 2015 the next expiration date is set for April 30, 2018.
-It is expected that not later than September 2017 a Federal Register Notice will be issued with a 60-day public comment period.
+OMB clearance covers a period of three years.
+The program was re-approved in 2021 and the next expiration date is set for September 30, 2024.
+A Federal Register Notice will be issued in July 2024 with a 60-day public comment period.
 All letters obtained as a result of the Federal Register Notice must be summarized and responded to.
 The package is then submitted to OMB for clearance.
 The entire review and clearance process of the questionnaire by OMB takes between four and five months.

 The National Travel & Tourism Office (NTTO) relies upon the voluntary participation of the U.S. and foreign flag carriers who fly to and from the U.S. The airlines help NTTO to survey passengers on a select number of departing flights from the U.S. during the third week of each month.
 For each airline, NTTO coordinates with an airline survey manager who oversees that airlines’ participation at each gateway airport.
 The airlines also designate a gateway manager to coordinate placing the survey kits on designated flights.
 The flight crews distribute and collect surveys from the passengers (also voluntary on their part) and respond to questions related to the survey.
 They are also responsible for ensuring the survey kits are returned to the United States.
 The gateway managers mail the survey kits back to our contractor for processing.